-A good strong caching will help your Wordpress install fly.
-Zach went over a bunch of caching options that you can throw in front of your Wordpress install when things really start to slow down.
+A good strong caching will help your WordPress install fly.
+Zach went over a bunch of caching options that you can throw in front of your WordPress install when things really start to slow down.
 But that’s a Band-Aid; we want and need solutions.
 Zach covered the methods we can use to track down what caused the slowness in the first place.

 Project Triage: What to Do When Everything Hits the Fan (Eryn O’Neil)

 What happens when the server is blowing up and you don’t have time to think?
-In the tech world this will happen.
+In the tech world, this will happen.
 It’s not a question of if, but when.
 Eryn covered why the disaster plan is so important.
 Everyone should know what that plan is.
 Have a work culture where fessing up to mistakes should be seen as a learning experience and not a mark of shame.
-That last one really stuck home with me.
+That last one really struck home with me.
 We all make mistakes, accepting and learning will get us so much farther.

 A very good conference and I look forward to going back next year.